ymrdf/antlr4js-cli/README.md

 Generates javascript code based on specified grammar for lexer, parser, and tokens.

 ## Installation
+*This is a NPM wrapper of a ANTLR 4 code generation tool.
+So you will need to have a modern version of Java (>= JRE 1.6) to use it.*

 ```
     npm install --save-dev antlr4js-cli
 ```